simonv3/userNeedResearchBook/text/introduction.md

 ## Why should I use the methods described in this book?

-User Need Research helps us to find out how and why users do what they do.
+User Need Research helps us find out how and why users do what they do.
 Why is this important?
 Using this knowledge we can create products or services that matter for the users and match their needs in daily life.
 Even if your idea and the final outcome is actually awesome, it still needs to find its place in the user's life.
 It can be helpful to consider existing motivations, activities and problems the users have and to know the context the interaction happens in.
 Will they be motivated or tired?
 What other products do they use in the situations in which your idea may matter?
 How may other people influence the interaction?

-It can naturally happen that you find out that your assumptions about the users are not totally right.
+It can naturally happen that you find out your assumptions about the users are not totally right.
 This may feel bad at first.
-But even if the user's actions don't make sense to you immediately , they do make sense for the users.
-If you find out, you can adjust your assumptions and build upon your newly gained knowledge.
-You may also get new ideas by researching your users needs: An unexpected concept a user holds, a clever hack they used to solve a problem may spark new ideas – Ideas which will be based on user needs.
+But even if the user's actions don't make sense to you immediately, they do make sense for the users.
+After finding this out, you can adjust your assumptions and build upon your newly gained knowledge.
+You may also get new ideas by researching your users needs: an unexpected concept a user holds, a clever hack they used to solve a problem may spark new ideas – ideas which will be based on user needs.

 ## Is this like usability testing?